embeddedd-sidstems/fpga-pwm-controller/README.md

 ## How it works

 The value is compared against a free-running 8-bit counter.
-The LED is on while the counter is below the value, off above it — so a bigger value means the LED is on for more of each cycle, which looks brighter.
-That's PWM.
+The LED is on while the counter is below the value, off above it. so a bigger value means the LED is on for more of each cycle, which looks brighter.
+That's the PWM duty cycle.

 ## Modules